Crime in Philadelphia: Bayesian Clustering with Particle Optimization: Discussion

 Although we have focused on identifying separate partitions of the mean levels and time trends, we believe that there are situations in which it is more desirable to identify clusters defined by both parameters.
 For instance, policymakers may be interested in identifying clusters of neighborhoods which have both high mean levels of crime and increasing time trends.
 In Section~S3.5 of the Supplementary Materials, we discuss how we can accomplish this with a small modification to our implementation of \texttt{PartOpt} that constrains $\gamma^{(\alpha)} = \gamma^{(\beta)}.$

-While it may be sufficient to consider a linear temporal model of crime when there are relatively few time points \citep{bernardinelli1995bayesian, anderson2017spatial}, with more observations per census tract, it is reasonable to consider more flexible models.
-For instance, we could model $y_{i,t} \sim N(f_{i}(\bx_{i,t}), \sigma^{2})$ and place Gaussian process priors over the $f_{i}$'s within each cluster.
-Such an elaboration retains conditional conjugacy and we can still use our ensemble optimization strategy to identify clusters with high posterior probability, though computing the marginal likelihood $p(\by \mid \bgamma)$ is somewhat more involved.
+Although linear approximations to the true regression functions $f_{i,0}$ were reasonable in our dataset, in datasets with stronger suggestions of non-linearity and more observations per census tract, it is reasonable to consider higher-order approximations of $f_{i,0}.$ With conditionally conjugate Gaussian priors on the tract-level parameters, it is still feasible to compute the marginal likelihood $p(\by \mid \bgamma)$ required by particle optimization.
+We sketch such extensions in Section S4.1 of the Supplementary Materials

-Finally, while our analysis has focused on modeling crime densities, it is natural to wonder whether \texttt{PartOpt} can be extended to modeling crime counts with Poisson or negative binomial regression.
-Unfortunately, our local search algorithm involves repeated calculation of the marginal likelihood $p(\by \mid \bgamma).$ For Poisson and negative binomial regression with CAR--within--clusters prior, these likelihood are not available in closed form.
-One possibility is to approximate these likelihoods by appealing to a Laplace approximation of the posterior distribution $p(\balpha, \bbeta \vert \by, \bgamma).$
+Finally, while our analysis has focused on modeling crime densities, it is natural to wonder whether \texttt{PartOpt} can be extended to modeling crime counts with Poisson or negative binomial regressions.
+Our local search algorithm involves repeated calculation of the marginal likelihood $p(\by \mid \bgamma).$ Unfortunately, for Poisson and negative binomial regression with CAR--within--clusters prior, these likelihoods are not available in closed form.
+Nevertheless, in small-scale experiments, we have found that running \texttt{PartOpt} with \textit{approximate} marginal likelihoods computed using Laplace approximations works rather well.
+We discuss these approximations and report the preliminary results of an approximate \texttt{PartOpt} for Poisson regression in Section S6 of the Supplementary Materials.

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}